Feroke: Hospitals

+Education

 Irshadiya College (3 km)

 Irshadiya College is an educational institution located in Paruthippara road.
 It has a historic experience of nearly four decades in the educational purview of Feroke.
 Its main peculiarly is that it offers courses in both arts and Islamic studies.
 Hundreds of students are studying from in and outside of Kerala.

 RCCM College (1 km)

-RCCM College is an exclusive educational institution for commerce students located in cheruvannur. it has nine years' experience in college-level education at Feroke.
-It makes good results in previous nine years in Feroke area.
-Its main aim is to provide quality education to all students.
-Courses offered: B.Com., BBA, CA, CMA, M.com. and Plusone, Plustwo.
+RCCM College is an exclusive educational institution for commerce students located in Cheruvannur.

 Karuvanthuruthy

 Karuvanthuruthy is a fishing village near Feroke.
 It is surrounded on sides with water giving the name 'thiruth' to it.
-This village is located on the western side of Feroke railway station.
+The village is located on the western side of Feroke railway station.
 The underbridge from Feroke town goes to Karuvanthuruthy town and the Karuvanthuruthy bridge connects the town to Chaliyam beach and seawalk.

 Kadalundi (6 km)

 Kadalundi is one of the oldest towns in Kerala and is an example of the old ports called "thundies".
 The tidal/mangrove forest on the banks of the Kadalundi river make it a picturesque area.
 The deltas formed by the Kadalundi river add to the beauty of the place.
 The town is divided into two by the river— Kadalundi in the Kozhikode district and Kadalundi Nagaram in Malappuram district.
 Thousands of migratory birds from all over the world gather here starting in November.